The spiritual teachings and meditation entered my life, in a life-changing way, while I was living in Japan.

 Then carry this question into your day, in the background of whatever you’re doing.

-You might need to set a timer to remind yourself to check in on the question, or perhaps recall it every time you do a certain action such as opening a door or when changing tasks.
+You may need to set a timer to remind yourself to check in on the question.
+Or perhaps recall it every time you do a certain action such as opening a door or when changing tasks.

 3) Review the day